 Apply the cream 2-3 times a day for up to two weeks.
 Always wash your hands after applying Canesten.
 If symptoms persist after two weeks, speak to your doctor, who may recommend an alternative treatment.

 Apply a thin layer of Canesten cream to the affected areas of skin.
 Repeat this 2-3 times a day until symptoms resolve.

-You do not need to continue if your thrush symptoms have cleared up, generally this should happen within two weeks.
-If your symptoms are still present after two weeks then you should see your GP for advice.
+You do not need to continue if your thrush symptoms have cleared up; generally, this should happen within two weeks.
+If your symptoms are still present after two weeks, you should see your GP for advice.

 Side effects are uncommon with Canesten cream but you may experience itching and burning or a rash, peeling and redness.

 Canesten shouldn’t be used if you are allergic or sensitive to any of the ingredients.
 If you have additional symptoms such as penile discharge, burning during urination or pain in the genitals then this could be signs of a sexually transmitted infection.
 You should take an STI test and visit a doctor or sexual health clinic to get treated for any additional infections.

 Canesten cream should not be affected by any other medication.
 However, if you are taking any other treatments/medications you should inform the prescribing doctor.